learnbyexample/Command-line-text-processing/gnu_grep.md

 Violets are blue,
 And so are you.

+$ # extract case-insensitive e or f from anywhere in line
 $ echo 'Fantasy is my favorite genre' | grep -Eio 'e|f' F f e e e

+$ # extract case-insensitive e at end of line, f at start of line
 $ echo 'Fantasy is my favorite genre' | grep -Eio 'e$|^f' F e